 Financial Aid Standards of Academic Progress

 As part of determining initial and continued eligibility for financial aid, students must demonstrate/maintain satisfactory academic progress standards toward achieving a specified degree or eligible certificate as established by federal, state, and institutional policies and regulations.
 Satisfactory Academic Progress (SAP) is measured at the end of each semester based on cumulative student performance.
-Below are the three criteria used each term to determine financial aid status.

-The academic year at the College for financial aid begins with fall and concludes with summer.
 Satisfactory Academic Progress will be measured at the end of fall, spring, and summer terms.

-Beginning with fall 2019, students enrolling at the College for the first time as a transfer student are considered initially to be meeting SAP.
+Students enrolling at the College for the first time as a transfer student are considered initially to be meeting SAP.
 The measurement of SAP will be made at the conclusion of the first enrollment term and will include all accepted transfer credits.

 Students being re-admitted will have SAP reviewed based on their prior academic record at the College.